 Some doctors now offer a test (DecisionDx-UM) for these gene changes, and some patients may want to have them to learn if their cancer is likely to spread.
 If a patient is found to be at high risk, the doctor might follow them more closely to try to detect cancer spread as early as possible.
 But other doctors are not as keen on using the test at this time, because we don’t yet have proven ways to prevent the cancer spread or alter the outcome in people who are in the high risk group.

-Immunotherapies are treatments that boost the body’s immune system to try to get it to attack the cancer.
-Cytokines, monoclonal antibodies, cancer vaccines, and other immunotherapies are among the most promising approaches for treating melanoma and lymphoma.
-Although most clinical trials of these treatments include people with melanomas of the skin and lymphomas that begin in lymph nodes, results of these studies might help treat people with eye melanomas and lymphomas as well.
+Immunotherapies are treatments that boost the body’s immune system to help it attack the cancer.
+Cytokines, monoclonal antibodies, cancer vaccines, and other immunotherapies are among the most promising approaches for treating melanoma.
+Although most clinical trials of these treatments focus on people with melanomas of the skin, results of these studies might help treat people with eye melanomas as well.
+For example:

-As researchers have learned more about some of the changes in cells that cause them to become cancer, they have begun to develop drugs that target these changes.
+As researchers have learned more about some of the changes in cells that cause them to become cancer, they have developed drugs that target these changes.
 These new targeted drugs work differently from standard chemo drugs.
-They might work in some cases when chemo drugs don’t, and they tend to have different (and often less severe) side effects.
+They might work in some cases when chemo drugs don’t, and they tend to have different side effects.

 Most eye melanomas have changes in the GNAQ or GNA11 genes.
 Proteins made by these genes are part of the MAPK gene signaling pathway that helps cells grow.
 Selumetinib is a drug that targets the MEK protein, which is also part of the MAPK pathway.
-Selumetinib has been shown to slow the growth of advanced eye melanomas in a clinical trial.
-While it does not cure these cancers, it often shrinks them for a time.
-For now, this drug is only available through clinical trials.
+Selumetinib has been shown to slow the growth of advanced eye melanomas in one clinical trial, but other studies have had disappointing results.
+The role of selumetinib in treating eye melanoma is not clear and for now, this drug is only available through clinical trials.

-Some newer drugs, such as vemurafenib (Zelboraf®), dabrafenib (Tafinlar®), and trametinib (MekinistTM), target cells with a mutation in the BRAF gene.
+Some newer drugs, such as vemurafenib, dabrafenib, and trametinib, target cells with a mutation in the BRAF gene.
 This mutation is found in about half of patients with skin melanoma, but only in about 5% of patients with eye melanoma.
 Still, these or similar drugs might help people whose cancer cells have these mutations.

 Many targeted drugs are already used to treat other types of cancer.
-Some of them are now being studied for use against melanoma of the eye as well, including sunitinib (Sutent®), sorafenib (Nexavar®), vorinostat (Zolinza®), and everolimus (Afinitor®).
+Some of them are now being studied for use against melanoma of the eye as well, including sunitinib, sorafenib, vorinostat , and everolimus.